Hammarberg/c2/README.md

 ## c64
 Commodore 64 with provided utilities.
 ### c64vice
-Commodore 64 with provided utilities configured to auto-lauch in VICE (x64sc) with symbols and optional breakpoints.
+Commodore 64 with provided utilities configured to auto lauch in VICE (x64sc) with symbols and optional breakpoints.
 ### atari2600
 Atari2600 with 4KB of ROM at $f000
 ## 6809